ahumada04/ahumada04/README.md

-## Hello, I'm Erick and I'm a junior at UCI with a major in Computer Science and minor in Statistics 🐣
+## Hello, I'm Erick and I'm a senior at UCI with a major in Computer Science and minor in Statistics 🐣

-With over three years of professional tutoring experience, I have developed a strong foundation in education.
-My passion for teaching is matched by my dedication to coding, where I am both formally trained and self-taught.
-Java is my primary programming language, creating personal project called Test Tutor.
-Utalizing JavaFX and SQLite, I created a self study software that makes preparing for Calclus exams a more streamlined process.
-I am also building my skills in C and Python, as I continue to study.
+I leverage my CS background to solve issues and to educate the means to solve such issues.
+Currently working through a personal research endevaor in partnership of Ednovate and
+UCI to analyze the impact of AI integration within education and how to leverage AI to both increase education quality and teaching staff job satisfaction.
+As well, currently undertaking an ML project to classify sEMG signals to translate into real world arm gestures.